How to Add Tools

 Add your tool class name to the

-list.
-This makes it easier to import tools from thetools
+__all__list.
+This makes it easier to import tools from thetoolsmodule.

 LLM Tool Descriptions: The backend README previously mentioned adding tool descriptions to